wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 is implemented partially or in full by certain Wix Velo APIs that support query capabilities.

-You may see some similarities between the Wix API Query Language and MongoQL.
-This is because the style of the Wix API Query Language is heavily influenced by MongoQL.

 ## Velo query techniques

 2 types of query techniques are available in Velo.
 See your specific API to check which technique the query function supports.

-* **Without query builders**: Call query functions to retrieve a list of items using the API Query Language described in this article.
-Pass an object defining the query as a parameter to the query function.

 * **With query builders**: Call query functions that build a query to retrieve a list of items.
 You can recognize these query functions because they have associated `<item>QueryBuilder` and `<item>QueryResult` class objects.
+This is the standard Velo querying technique.

     These query functions do not use the API query language syntax described here.

-> **Note**: Querying with query builders is the standard Velo querying technique.
+* **Without query builders**: Some query functions retrieve a list of items using the API Query Language described in this article.
+For these queries, pass an object defining the query as a parameter to the query function.

 ## API query language syntax